 The Andaman islands have been inhabited for several thousand years, at the very least.
 The earliest archaeological evidence yet documented goes back some 2,200 years, however, the indications from genetic, cultural, and isolation studies suggest that the islands may have been inhabited as early as the Middle Paleolithic.

-There is a mention about these Islands in the accounts of sailors, travelers and traders from long past like that of Ptolemy in the second century, of Chinese in the seventh century, of the Arabs in the ninth century, and of the Europeans in the thirteenth century.
+There is a mention of these Islands in the accounts of sailors, travelers, and traders from long past like that of Ptolemy in the second century, of Chinese in the seventh century, of the Arabs in the ninth century, and of the Europeans in the thirteenth century.